inbucket/inbucket/README.md

 Development Status
 ------------------

-Inbucket is currently beta quality: it works but is not well tested.
+Inbucket is currently release-candidate quality: it is being used for real work.

 Please check the [issues list](https://github.com/jhillyerd/inbucket/issues?state=open) for more details.